DKU-MP-Zhang-Group/docs/server users/llama.md

 # llama3
-currently llama3 ins installed on server
+currently llama3 is installed on server
 on server 228 and 230

 8B version is installed in 230, you can try this: